Logitech G309 Lightspeed

 FAQ

-Is the Logitech G309 Lightspeed good for FPS gaming?
+Is the Logitech G309 Lightspeed accurate for shooters?

-It depends on the power setup.
-Reviewers liked the 68g Powerplay configuration, but several criticized the roughly 86g AA-battery setup as heavy or rear-weighted for modern gaming.
+It depends on setup.
+Reviewers liked the 68g PowerPlay configuration, but many found the default AA setup heavier or back-heavy.

 Consider This Instead